Today, simplicity has gone out the window for CEOs

 In 2016, CEOs have a number of hurdles to leap over, in comparison with the system and practices of hiring new employees 15 or 20 years ago.
 From the challenges produced by the pesky mobile age to the work expectations of entitled Millennials, recruiting new staff is not as simple as it used to be.
 No longer can you simply post “Hey, job here, it pays $60k and you need a bachelor’s?
 You will be doing stuff.”

-The wave of Millennials, our next collection of potential employees, have greater expectations of work conditions than the auto workers of Montreal of the 1950s.
+Not that anyone ever seriously advertised that (though, when you think about it…) but the recruitment landscape of today is rife with greater challenges for CEOs than in the days of yesteryear.The wave of Millennials, our next collection of potential employees, have greater expectations of work conditions than the auto workers of Montreal of the 1950s.
 However, that is not the only challenge that a CEO and their HR department are facing today.
 To state it eloquently, things have changed.
 Let us go over the top challenges that your company is facing in the year 2016, and also how to accommodate the new slew of the Twitter/Facebook/Instagram generation.